-Ambit Energy provides natural gas and electric services to consumers in some states.
+Ambit Energy is an MLM that provides natural gas and electric services to consumers in US states where it is permitted.

-The attraction is lower fixed rates and a business opportunity that allows Ambit customers to earn via a multi-level marketing platform.
+The attraction is lower fixed rates and a home based business opportunity that allows Ambit customers to earn via a multi-level marketing platform.

 Founders Jere Thompson, Jr., Chris Chambless have managed to grow their company at impressive rates almost from the get-go.
 In 2015 Ambit Energy was #2814 on the Inc. 5000 (that’s a measure of 3-year growth, if you didn’t already know).
 According to Inc. Magazine, their revenue for 2014 was $1500.5 million and they added 370 jobs.
 That resulted in a 3-year growth rate of 128% (1).